nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - **-l (small L) :** search for mods matching the level specified e.g `-l 3000`
 - **-mc :** search for mods matching the number of MCs specified e.g `-mc 4`
 - **-s :** search for mods offered in the semester e.g. `-s 2`
-  (:information_source: 3 & 4 refer to Special Terms 1 and 2 respectively.)
+  <br>:information_source: 3 & 4 refer to Special Terms 1 and 2 respectively.
 - **-e :** search for mods that have/do not have exams.
 Specify with true/false e.g `-e false`.
-Defaults to false if input is invalid.
+  <br>:information_source: Defaults to false if input is invalid.
 - **-f :** search for mods from a faculty e.g `-f Computing`.
 Checks if faculty contains keyword.
 - **-d :** search for mods from a department `-d Computer Science`.
 Checks if faculty contains keyword.
 - **-q :** performs a local search using locally saved module data which might not be the most updated version, but is